Financial education videos

 Introducing pioneering New Zealand economist Bill Phillips' amazing hydro-mechanical economic computer.

-Head of Prudential Supervision, Toby Fiennes, explains how regulation helps to promote a sound and efficient financial system, and why everyone has a role to play.
+Head of Department Financial System Policy and Analysis, Toby Fiennes, explains how regulation helps to promote a sound and efficient financial system, and why everyone has a role to play.

 Reserve Bank Deputy Governor Geoff Bascand discusses the Bank’s risk management framework, reserves management, and relationship with the Government in a video interview with Central Banking.com.
 The interview follows Mr Bascand’s recent speech to the National Asset-Liability Management conference in London.